|

 [The American edition of The Dark Colleen published by Lovell, Adam, Wesson & Co., 1877]

 1. Novels The Queen Of Connaught.
 3 vols.
-London: Richard Bentley and Son, 1875.
-The Dark Colleen.
+London: Richard Bentley and Son, 1875. [reviews] The Dark Colleen.
 A Love Story.
 3 vols.
-London: Richard Bentley and Son, 1876. (available at the Internet Archive) Madge Dunraven.
+London: Richard Bentley and Son, 1877.
+Madge Dunraven.
 3 vols.
-London: Richard Bentley and Son, 1879. (available at the Internet Archive: The Priest's Blessing, or Poor Patrick’s Progress from this World to a Better.
-London: F. V. White and Co.,1881. (available at the Internet Archive) Two Men and a Maid.
+London: Richard Bentley and Son, 1879.
+The Priest's Blessing, or Poor Patrick’s Progress from this World to a Better.
+London: F. V. White and Co., 1881.
+[Available at the Internet Archive.] [reviews] Two Men and a Maid.
 3 vols.
-London: F. V. White and Co., 1881. (available at the Internet Archive: My Connaught Cousins.
+London: F. V. White and Co., 1881.
+My Connaught Cousins.
 3 vols.
-London: F. V. White and Co., 1883. (available at the Internet Archive: Through the Stage Door.
+London: F. V. White and Co., 1883.
+Through the Stage Door.
 3 vols.
-London: F. V. White and Co., 1883. (available at the Internet Archive: A Marriage Of Convenience.
+London: F. V. White and Co., 1883.
+A Marriage Of Convenience.
 3 vols.
-London: F. V. White and Co., 1885. (available at the Internet Archive: Vol 1, Vol 2, Vol 3) The Strange Adventures of Miss Brown.
+London: F. V. White and Co., 1885.
+(Novelisation of the play, Constance by Robert Buchanan.)
+[Available at the Internet Archive: Vol 1, Vol 2, Vol 3.] [reviews] The Strange Adventures of Miss Brown.
 250 p.
 8o.
 London: R. Buchanan, 1897.
-(Novelisation of the play by Robert Buchanan and ‘Charles Marlowe’.)
-[Reviews and press notices of Harriett Jay’s novels are available on the Harriett Jay Book Reviews page.
-Her four novels with an Irish setting also gain her an entry on the Princess Grace Irish Library site.]
+(Novelisation of the play by Robert Buchanan and ‘Charles Marlowe’.) [reviews]

 5. Musicals The Maiden Queen.
 (A comic opera in two acts by Robert Buchanan and Harriett Jay.
 Music by Florian Pascal.
 Copyright performance at Ladbroke Hall, 6th April, 1905.) [more information] Tulip Time.
 (A musical adaptation of The Strange Adventures Of Miss Brown by Worton David, Alfred Parker and Bruce Sievier, with music by Colin Wark.
 1935.) [more information] Kiss the Girls.
 (Also known as The Knight Was Bold.
 A musical adaptation of When Knights Were Bold by Emile Littler and Thomas Browne.
 Music by Harry Parr-Davies and lyrics by Barbara Gordon and Basil Thomas.
 1943.) [more information]